-Everyone is familiar with the UNESCO World Heritage List with over a thousand places of unprecedented universal cultural or natural value.
-Less commonly known is the UNESCO list called the Memory of the World.
+Everyone is familiar with the UNESCO World Heritage List.
+It has over a thousand places of unprecedented universal cultural or natural value.
+The UNESCO list by the name of Memory of the World is undeniably less known.
 This article presents a high level examination of what it is, and case examples from Norway.

-There is no convention underlying the world’s documentary memory, contrary to the World Heritage Convention (1972) and the Convention for the Protection of Intangible Heritage (2003).
-On the other hand, there is a programme called “Memory of the World” (MoW), created in 1992.
+Basically, there is no convention underlying the world’s documentary memory, contrary to the World Heritage Convention (1972) and the Convention for the Protection of Intangible Heritage (2003).
+On the other hand, there is the “Memory of the World” (MoW) programme, created in 1992.

-The mission of the Memory of the World Programme is divided into three elements:
+In short, the mission of the Memory of the World Programme has three elements:

-Internationally the register counts approximately 429 items (2017), a very low number one may say.
+The register counts approximately 429 items (2020), a very low number one may say.
 We may however also find that the quality of the documents is high.
-It is quite possible that the programme is little known or does not have a sufficiently high status for participating nations to give priority to it.
+It is in fact quite possible that the programme is little known or does not have a sufficiently high status for participating nations to give priority to it.

 Norway’s documentary heritage